oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 HDF (also known as HDF4) is a library and multi-object file format for storing and managing data between machines.

-**URL**
+**More Information**

 https://www.hdfgroup.org/products/hdf4/

 **Available Versions**::

+    4.2.15-GCCcore-10.3.0
     4.2.15-GCCcore-10.2.0
     4.2.14-GCCcore-8.3.0
     4.2.15-GCCcore-11.2.0
-    4.2.15-GCCcore-10.3.0

 HDF5